corrode/corrode.github.io/content/blog/rust-option-handling-best-practices/index.md

 }
 ```

-The goal here is to return early if you encounter `None` in an `Option` so
+The goal here is to return early if you encounter `None` in an `Option`, so
 they use the `?` operator to propagate errors.

 Alas, this code doesn't compile.
 Instead, you get a dreaded error message: